 Fidget Toys for ADHD

-But, for some kids, Fidget Spinners and Fidget Toys are therapeutic.
-I just hope that the trend of spinning them, timing how long they spin and trading them in classrooms didn’t ruin it for everyone.
-Or ruin it for those who really need them and benefit from them.
+But, for some kids with ADHD, Fidget Spinners and Fidget Toys are therapeutic.
+I just hope that the trend of spinning them, recording spin times and trading them in classrooms didn’t ruin it for everyone.
+Or ruin it for those students with ADHD who really need them and benefit from them.

 Do Fidget Spinners really work for ADHD?